 For example, soccer boots tend to be low cut and don't include a midsole to help maximise ball control and speed by reducing weight.

-By contrast, American football cleats are typically low, medium, or high cut and feature thicker outsoles and studs near the big toe for added traction according to adidas.
+By contrast, American football cleats are typically low, medium, or high cut according to adidas, and feature thicker outsoles and studs near the big toe for added traction.